 The UN Departments of Peacekeeping Operations and Field Support have developed a suite of training packages to prepare peacekeepers for their deployment in missions.
-Amongst these packages are the Specialised Training Materials for specific United Nations Military Units (UNMU).
+Amongst these packages is the Specialised Training Materials for specific United Nation Military Units (UNMU).

-Initially, the Office of Military Affairs (OMA) developed 11 Military Unit Manuals (UNMUM) designed to provide unit and sub-unit commanders as well as peacekeeping staff and other personnel with reference guides to better prepare specific military units undertake their tasks in United Nations peacekeeping operations.
-These manuals cover the areas of Aviation, Engineers, Force Headquarters Support, Logistics, Maritime, Military Police, Recce, Riverine, Signals, Special Forces and Transport.
-The Integrated Training Service (ITS) augmented these manuals with the production of 10 Specialised Training Materials (STMs) in collaboration with subject matter experts from 10 Member States1.
+Initially, OMA developed 11 Military Unit Manuals (UNMUM) designed to provide unit and sub-unit commanders as well as peacekeeping staff and other personnel with a Reference Guide on how to prepare specific military units to undertake their tasks in United Nations peacekeeping operations.
+The manuals cover the areas of Aviation, Engineers, Force Headquarters Support, Logistics, Maritime, Military Police, Recce, Riverine, Signals, Special Forces and Transport.
+The Integrated Training Service (ITS) followed up these manuals with the production of 10 Specialised Training Materials (STMs) in collaboration with subject matter experts from 10 Member States.

-The aim of these training materials is to provide troop-contributing countries (TCCs) with a comprehensive training package that combines the conceptual, legal and operational frameworks for specific type units.
-The STMs also mainstream relevant aspects of the Protection of Civilians mandate into its frameworks / material.
-The materials include small exercises and a larger more comprehensive scenario-based exercise (SBE).
-This SBE can be run at the end of a course to strengthen participants' understanding of how to operate better in a UN Peacekeeping environment.
-The training packages are designed for application in both pre-deployment and in-mission training.
+The aim of these training materials is to provide troop-contributing countries with a comprehensive training package that combines the Conceptual, Legal, and Operational Frameworks for specific type of units.
+The STMs also mainstreams relevant aspects of the Protection of Civilians into frameworks / material.
+The STM includes small exercises, as well as, a larger more comprehensive scenariobased exercise, which can be run at the end of a course to strengthen participants' understanding how better to operate in a UN Peacekeeping environment.
+The training packages are designed for application in both predeployment and in-mission training.